Everyone needs a good pizza crust recipe in their collection, and this one is my favorite!

 - Begin mixing on medium-low speed and gradually add the flour --knead for about 7 minutes, or until the dough is smooth and elastic (it should be sticky, but not soo sticky that it sticks to your clean fingertip.)
 Cover the bowl with a dry towel and allow to rest in a warm place until doubled in volume--about 1 hour.

 - Gently punch the dough down and place on a floured counter top.
-Divide the dough into 3 equal pieces (this can vary depending on how thick you want your crust/how big you want your pizza.
-I make three medium size pizzas).
+Divide the dough into 2 or 3 equal pieces (depending on how thick you want your crust/how big you want your pizza.
+I make three medium size, thinner crust pizzas.
+But you could make two larger pizzas).
 Roll and stretch your dough to desired size and thickness.
 Allow to rest for 20 minutes.
 In the meantime, preheat your oven to 450 degrees F and brush dough lightly with olive oil.

 - Pre-bake the dough on a pizza stone or in pizza pan for 6 minutes.
 Remove from oven and add toppings.
 Return to oven and bake for 8-12 more minutes or until the crust is golden brown and the cheese is bubbly.